Dave Toub: Chicago Bears

 Toub joined the Chicago Bears coaching staff on January 24, 2004, as the special teams coordinator.
 On February 27, 2007, Toub signed a three-year extension with the Bears, keeping him under contract through the 2009 season.
 The Bears' special teams unit was highly successful in 2006; kicker Robbie Gould, return specialist Devin Hester, and gunner Brendon Ayanbadejo were voted to the 2007 Pro Bowl.
 On April 5, 2007, Toub was voted special teams coach of the year by his peers.
 His special teams unit was ranked at the top of the league for the 2006 and 2007 seasons.
 For the last eight years, the Bears special teams have been in the top three, and was ranked third by rankings performed by the Dallas Morning News.
 In 2008 he was elected to the USA Today All-Joe team.
+In 2012, he signed a two-year extension with the team.

 Kansas City Chiefs

 On January 15, 2013, Toub announced that he would leave Chicago and accept a position with the Kansas City Chiefs and reunite with Andy Reid.
 In 2018, he received the assistant head coach title in addition to his special teams coordinator duties.
-In 2019, Toub won his first Super Bowl when the Chiefs defeated the San Francisco 49ers 31-20 in Super Bowl LIV.
-In 2022, Toub won his second Super Bowl when the Chiefs defeated the Philadelphia Eagles 38-35 in Super Bowl LVII.
+In 2019, Toub won his first Super Bowl when the Chiefs defeated the San Francisco 49ers 31–20 in Super Bowl LIV.
+In 2022, Toub won his second Super Bowl when the Chiefs defeated the Philadelphia Eagles 38–35 in Super Bowl LVII.
+In 2023, Toub won his third Super Bowl when the Chiefs again defeated the San Francisco 49ers 25–22 in Super Bowl LVIII.

 Personal life

-Toub is married with a son and daughter.
-His son, Shane, is the defensive quality control coach for the Chicago Bears and a former football player at the University of Dayton.
+Toub is married and has a son and daughter.
+His son Shane is an offensive quality control coach for the Washington Commanders and played center for the Dayton Flyers in the mid-2010s.